ericatevissen/textboard/README.md

-# blog
+# textboard
-A blog made with the MERN stack
+A textboard made with the MERN stack